bennymaliti/AWS-Projects/S3 Static Website/README.md

 ## Tip: **Note the endpoint URL returned, e,g.** http://your-bucket-name.s3-website-region.amazonaws.com

 ## 3. Configure Public Access
-1. Block Public Access: Disable block settings for this bucket in the AWS S3 console under **Permissions ➡️ Block Public Access.
+1. **Using AWS Console:** Navigate to S3 and select the policy then under **Permissions ➡️ Bucket Policy and paste the JSON code, then click Save changes.
-2. Bucket Policy: Create a bucketpolicy.json file:
+2. **Using GitHub** Create a bucket file named policy.json in your project's root directory (the top-level folder of your cloned Git repository, where .git and README.md reside) and paste the following JSON into policy.json
 {
   "Version": "2012-10-17",
   "Statement": [